 Wildlife & Animals – South Africa

 South Africa is a prime wildlife destination.
 All main safari animals are easily seen.
-Kruger National Park offers excellent general wildlife viewing, and the KwaZulu-Natal parks are best to see rhino.
-In Sabi Sand, the main focus is on seeing the Big Five; it is famous for its habituated leopard.
+Kruger National Park offers excellent general wildlife viewing, and the scenic KwaZulu-Natal parks are best to see rhino.
+In Sabi Sand, the main focus is on seeing the Big Five and it is famous for its habituated leopards.

 Cape Mountain zebra is endemic to South Africa and can be seen in Mountain Zebra National Park.
-The rare black wildebeest, another endemic to the country, thrives in grassveld and the Karoo reserves, and some dry-country specials can be seen in the Kalahari habitat.
+The rare black wildebeest, another endemic to the country, thrives in the Karoo reserves, and some dry-country specials can be seen in the Kalahari habitat.
 These include meerkat, gemsbok, springbok and bat-eared fox.

 Best Time for Wildlife Viewing